nui-ai/mediapipe/BUILDING.md

+# About this Branch

+This branch has accomplishes a safe and parity-verified reduced mediapipe v0.10.13 hands pipeline, namely it reproduces its work with performance no lesser, having been safely and gradually having been reduced to:
+1. a no-pipeline single-component implementation of the same as the original.
+2. a single-calculator mediapipe pipeline, which merely wraps the former component.

+This work was made possible by developing a set of verification mains which verified after each step of the gradual liberation process, that the output per frame of the current code is the same as that of the original pipeline:
++ a C++ main comparing the current code's output per frame to output yielded from the original v0.10.13 tag code's run over the same input video, through branch `buildable-reference`.
++ `buildable-reference` still includes that main which produces an output file when running the original pipeline over a given input video, to enable these parity testing workflows mentioned, for repeating the same parity testing process over any new video file.
++ a python main performing the same verification.
++ a C++ main utilizing newly made C API bindings for the same component, which is also performing the same verification.
++ a rust main which does the same, using rust FFI bindings made for the said C API facade wrapping the C++ component.

+1. These quickly ascertained after each pipeline reduction step, that the pipeline still produces the same output as before, thus safely facilitating the liberation development process.
+They can be reused for verifying other pipelines' liberation work if applicable (e.g. face landmarks tracking).
+2. They can be repurposed or evolved to juxtapose results rather than strictly compare output for equality.

+GPU support was not tested and not across all the many disparate code locations providing GPU support in mediapipe, in this branch, preserved.<br>
+That is because GPU support in this pipeline was originally scattered across many layers of the mediapipe stack: both many of its framework layers, and within many calculators themselves.
+The GPU supporting code elements have been preserved in this branch only on a best-effort basis and not where they significatnly hindered clarity and code surface; GPU support when applicable, should be better developed from scratch, with a lot of attention to detail.

 # Development Environment and Build Guide

-This branch reflects the exact code revision of git tag v0.10.13 of the original MediaPipe repository, plus modifications for making it buildable again, and it now successfully builds the hand tracking pipeline target as well as the python package that exposes the mediapipe api to python as a python package called `mediapipe`, installable into a python environment by `pip install .` as per the instructions below.

-Its mediapipe hands pipeline is gradually and safely being reduced on the way to liberating it from mediapipe completely, while using as a verification harness:
-+ a C++ main which runs the mediapipe hand tracking pipeline and compares its output per frame to output yielded for the same frame before starting the liberation process.
-+ a python main which does the same, using the python mediapipe api.
-+ a rust main which does the same, using rust FFI bindings for a C API facade wrapping the C++ pipeline runner.
-+ a C++ main (and a python main) comparing two given output files made by a pipeline runner, as extra.

-These quickly ascertain after each pipeline reduction step, that the pipeline still produces the same output as before, thus safely facilitating the liberation development process.

-# Build and Development Environment Setup
+## Build and Development Environment Setup

 Successful building on Ubuntu 24.04 as well as building a Docker image (Ubuntu 22.04 based) that can build mediapipe at this revision have been accomplished, and reproducible as per below, as the basis for reducing the hand processing pipeline from mediapipe into liberation from use of mediapipe framework.

 Currently successfully building with Bazel 6.5.0 as also seen in the [Dockerfile](Dockerfile).

-Unlike original mediapipe, this build builds OpenCV from source which avoids [protobuf runtime issues](https://github.com/nui-ai/mediapipe/issues/18).
+Unlike original mediapipe, this build builds a specific version of OpenCV from source which avoids [protobuf runtime issues](https://github.com/nui-ai/mediapipe/issues/18).
+This is also more responsible in the general case, as there is no reason to get an arbitrary version and build of OpenCV just because it is globally installed on the system.

 ### Jetbrains as IDE
-+ Consider installing the following JetBrains Plugins for IDE support:
++ Consider installing the following JetBrains Plugins for proper IDE operation:
   1. `Bazel for Clion` (in Clion) is a _must-have_ plugin if you use Clion as your C++ IDE, as it makes the IDE understand the project strutcture by running bazel info commands on its sync, which is super-essential for code navigation between bazel BUILD files and their respective C++ source files and vice versa by your normal "go to definition" keyboard shortcut and through its context option "go to corresponding BUILD file" on the context menus. without this plugin, most of the source code will be flagged red as unknown symbols, and you won't have other conveniences like run configurations for building and running through bazel and you basically aren't getting any proper IDE experience at all!
       + https://www.youtube.com/watch?v=GV_KwWK3Qy8
       + https://ij.bazel.build/docs/bazel-plugin.html